Are My Optimized Prompts Compromised? Exploring Vulnerabilities of LLM-based Optimizers: Experiments

-\paragraph{Implementation.} To instantiate this experimental setting, we perform chat completion while optimizing the system prompts.
+\paragraph{Implementation.} To implement this setting, we run chat completions while iteratively updating the system prompt.
 We use the TextGrad optimizer~\citep{yuksekgonul2025optimizing}, employing the same engine for both inference and optimization.
-Training is conducted with a batch size of 10 for 50 steps, using only queries from HarmBench, which consist of direct harmful inputs.
+Training is conducted with a batch size of 10 for 50 steps, using queries from HarmBench, which consist of direct harmful inputs.
 Evaluation is performed on a held-out split of the HarmBench dataset.
-The inference model is initialized with the system prompt: \texttt{``You are a helpful assistant.''} For the default helpfulness reward model, we adopt \texttt{nicolinho/QRM-Gemma-2-27B}, which produces attribute scores for \texttt{helpfulness}, \texttt{correctness}, \texttt{coherence}, \texttt{complexity}, and \texttt{verbosity}.
+The inference model is initialized with the prompt: ``You are a helpful assistant.''
+For the default reward model, we adopt \texttt{nicolinho/QRM-Gemma-2-27B}, which produces attribute scores for \texttt{helpfulness}, \texttt{correctness}, \texttt{coherence}, \texttt{complexity}, and \texttt{verbosity}.
 Among these, we use the \texttt{helpfulness} attribute as the default optimization metric during training.
-To measure ASR, we combine the reward model \texttt{cais/HarmBench-Llama-2-13b-cls} with rule-based heuristics to produce a binary classification of harmful versus non-harmful outputs, following the default evaluation protocol established in HarmBench.
-Experiments used A100 GPUs.
+To measure ASR, we combine the reward model \texttt{cais/HarmBench-Llama-2-13b-cls} with rule-based heuristics to produce a binary harmfulness classification of outputs, following the default evaluation protocol established in HarmBench.
+We ran each experiment trial once, using A100 GPUs.